ayurmedia/reddit-ng/README.md

 ![Preview of reddit-ng](/preview.png "Preview reddit ng")

+(The Preview shows the same content in main-window and the comment-window.
+If you have a Image on imgur you will see the image on the left and the reddit-comments on the right.
+The screenshot just illustrates the general layout.
+The Buttons for Subreddit, Filter , Next are the main functions.
+99% Percent you just use the next-button or the arrow-right key. )

 Browse reddit post &amp; comments at same time with next button and subreddit filter